 Why do I bring this up?

 I’ve seen stories where nations will have rivalries lasting for “thousands of years.”
 The borders, beliefs, alliances, languages never change in all that time.
 This is ridiculous.
 Don’t be ridiculous.
 In the 20th century alone, no less than 87 sovereign states in Europe ceased to exist in one form or another (many of them changed, some becoming extinct).
 That’s only in Europe during a 100 year span.
 That’s not “thousands of years.”

 War, politics, economics.
 All play a role in the rise of fall of nations and empires.
 How many empires can you name off the top of your head?
-Here’s five right now: the Mongolian Empire, the Roman Empire, the Green Empire, the British Empire, the Persian Empire.
+Here are six right now: the Egyptian Empire, the Mongolian Empire, the Roman Empire, the Greek Empire, the British Empire, the Persian Empire.
 There are so many more.
 How did they become so vast?
 What happened to them?
 These are things you can (and should) incorporate into your world’s history somehow.
 Because to leave these things out is to ruin some of the realism.

 War has a way of altering the political, economic, and even literal landscape in a short amount of time.
 It helps to understand that there are a variety of reasons people go to war:

 - resources (see economics)

 Knowing these things, and knowing the war is rarely ever a black and white issue–it’s highly convoluted–can be helpful in understanding how war can shape history.
 Much of culture is distributed through conquering other nations.
 Some of the effects of war will never be seen, because of their preventative nature.
 What would have happened had the Spartans not gone to Thermopylae?
 What if things had gone differently in the Siege of Vienna, the Battles of Lexington and Concord, the Battle of Waterloo?

 Battles and wars have the ability to change the course of history.
 Here is a list of 25 that changed the world.